zzw890827/aws-sap-questions/README.md

     - [ ] B. Configure the Amazon CloudWatch agent on all servers within the local environment and publish metrics to Amazon CloudWatch Logs.
     - [ ] C. Use AWS Application Discovexy Service and enable agentless discovexy in the existing virtualization environment.
     - [ ] D. Enable AWS Application Discovery Service in the AWS Management Console and configure the corporate firewall to allow scans over a VPN.
 52. A company will several AWS accounts is using AWS Organizations and service control policies (SCPs).
-An Administrator created the following SCP and has attached it to an organizational unit (OU) that contains AWS account 1111-1111-1111:
+An Administrator created the following SCP and has attached it to an organizational unit (OU) that contains AWS account 1111-1111-1111.
+Developers working in account 1111-1111-1111 complain that they cannot create Amazon S3 buckets.
+How should the Administrator address this problem?

     ```json
     {